okitavera/okitavera.netlify.app/inventory/article/Kotlinize-pt1-apply-and-also.md

 # Infix Function No.2 : also()

 From the description, it calls the specified function block with `this` value as its argument and returns `this` value.
-It maybe sounds confusing to beginners like me, but in practical it very simple.<br>
+It maybe sounds confusing to beginners like me, but in practical it very simple.

 The `also()` itself will invoke the code inside the scope of `also()`, but also it taking a `this` from the parent scope.